raspberrypilearning/lego-data-dash/en/step_6.md

 --- /task ---

-As our headquarters iare in Cambridge, in the United Kingdom, we will use that as the example here.
+As our headquarters are in Cambridge, in the United Kingdom, we will use that as the example here.

 There are many different measurements taken by air quality monitoring stations.
 The OpenAQ database has information on the following types of air pollution:

- + PM 2.5 and PM10 (particulate matter): microscopic particles floating in the air (smoke, smog)
+ + PM2.5 and PM10 (particulate matter): microscopic particles floating in the air (smoke, smog)
  + NO2 (nitrogen dioxide): causes ozone creation, causes asthma in children
  + CO (carbon monoxide): deadly to humans, side effect of burning fossil fuels
  + SO2 (sulfur dioxide): smells bad, can cause breathing problems, creates acid rain, side effect of industrial treatments